Ferniiee/Functions-Breakout-Game-Program/README.md

 # Functions-Breakout-Game

 ## Description
-C# game program where user has to click the correct white sqaures make all the boxes the color red.
+C# game program where user has to click the correct white squares make all the boxes the color red.

 ## Technologies Used
 - C#